Top 10 Healthiest Cooking Oils According to a Nutritionist in 2025

 9. Rice Bran Oil

 As you might expect, given its origin, rice bran oil has a slightly nutty yet mild flavor.
-It’s commonly used in Asian cuisine, forming a healthy base for stir-fries and deep-fried meals, but it also mixes seamlessly into batters for baked goods like cakes, pastries and bread.
+It’s commonly used in Asian cuisine, forming a base for stir-fries and deep-fried meals, but it also mixes seamlessly into batters for baked goods like cakes, pastries and bread.
 When stored in a cool, dark and dry place, it delivers both flavor and function as one of the most unique and healthiest cooking oils.

 Rice Bran Oil Nutritional Info (per 1-tablespoon serving)